-If just 5% of vegetable oil in the United States were replaced with Cultured Oil, we would save 56.9 billion gallons of water every year.
+If just 5% of vegetable oil in the United States were replaced with Zero Acre oil, we would save 56.9 billion gallons of water every year.

 Many vegetable oil crops, from soybeans to olives, rely on freshwater irrigation in order to increase oil yield.
 Without regular watering, many oil crops would either not survive, not produce enough oil to be economical or produce oil with more bitter flavors.

 As a result, most vegetable oils have a large stress-weighted water footprint.
 “Stress-weighted” water footprint refers to the volume of water from reservoirs (blue water) multiplied by a water-stress index.
 Its main application related to water use is the potential to contribute to water scarcity and thereby limit freshwater availability for human uses and the environment.

 Among all food crops, only nuts like almonds require more water than olive oil.
 In fact, per kilogram of food, olive oil requires more water than beef, eggs, pork, and milk [*].

 Zero Acre oil requires significantly less water than vegetable oils, with the exception of canola oil, which has a significant land footprint but a low water footprint.
 Zero Acre oil requires 83% less water than soybean oil, 88% less than palm oil, 90% less than sunflower oil, and 300 times less water than olive oil.